shervinea/cheatsheet-translation/id/cheatsheet-deep-learning.md

 **18. Step 4: Use the gradients to update the weights of the network.**

 &#10230;**18.
-Langkah 4: Menggunakan gradient untuk untuk memperbarui nilai dari network.**
+Langkah 4: Menggunakan gradient untuk untuk memperbarui nilai weights dari network.**

 <br>

 **19. Dropout ― Dropout is a technique meant at preventing overfitting the training data by dropping out units in a neural network.
 In practice, neurons are either dropped with probability p or kept with probability 1−p**

 &#10230;**19.
-Dropout - Dropout adalah teknik untuk mencegah overfitting data latih dengan menghilangkan satu atau lebih unit layer dalam neural network.
-Pada praktiknya, neurons melakukan drop dengan probabilitas p atau tidak melakukannya dengan probabilitas 1-p**
+Dropout - Dropout adalah teknik untuk mencegah overfit terhadap data training dengan menghilangkan satu atau lebih unit layer dalam neural network.
+Pada praktiknya, neurons di-drop dengan probabilitas p atau dipertahankan dengan probabilitas 1-p**

 <br>